quicwg/base-drafts/draft-ietf-quic-recovery.md

 receiving a second full-sized segment.

 Out-of-order packets SHOULD be acknowledged more quickly, in order to accelerate loss recovery.
-Specifically, the receiver SHOULD send an immediate ACK when it receieves a packet with a packet number more than 1 larger than the previous largest received packet number.
-The receiver SHOULD also send an immediate ACK when it receives a packet that fills in a gap in the packet numbers.
-If no packet larger than the packet that fills a gap has been acknowledged, then the peer will not invoke fast recovery and it may use the standard delayed ack algorithm.
-This circumstance may arise from delaying ack transmission when processing multiple packets.
+The receiver SHOULD send an immediate ACK when it receives a new packet which is not one greater than the largest received packet number.
+If a receiver processes multiple packets before sending any ACK frames in response, they MAY not send an immediate ack if the received packets form a contiguous sequence starting one larger than the largest acked.

 ### Ack Ranges